IBM/zopeneditor-sample/README.md

 - *Single-user support*: Even though the Web-technology used for Wazi will eventually be used for multi-user support, in which users can share workspaces and directly collaborate on programs, this release is limited to supporting a single-user at the time for each Docker container.
 Multiple users can start separate Docker containers using different ports.
 They could also share program files via Git as well.
 If multiple users access and modify files directly on MVS using Zowe then the concurrent access will be controlled as in many Web-applications, where the second user saving updates will be told about using an outdated version and being asked to reload.
 Make sure you copy you changes before doing so.
 We want to provide a better user-experience for these types of scenarios in the future.
 - *Supported browser*: This early version requires a recent release of a modern Web browser.
 We recommend Google Chrome, Mozilla Firefox, or MacOS Safari.
 Microsoft Edge is currently not supported (see this [Theia Issue](https://github.com/theia-ide/theia/issues/1716) for details), but we want to add it or its already announced successor in the future.
 There is no plan to support Internet Explorer.
 Support for mobile platforms is also not available, yet, but something we would like to support in the future as well.
 - *Incomplete features*: there are a couple of features that we have only been implemented partially at this point and which will be completed or enhanced in the short term.
 Please, provide us with feedback on how you want these to be completed:
-  - *Limited drag-and-drop*: at this point we only have a drag-and-drop operation of a single file from the Files explorer over to an MVS Partitioned Dataset in the Remote Systems explorer to upload that file as a dataset member.
-Dragging files from MVS to a local directory is missing, but you can accomplish this at the moment via the built-in Zowe Command Line Interface (CLI) as we will show in the tutorial.
+  - *Limited drag-and-drop*: At this point we only provide a limited set of drag-and-drop operations.
+You can either drag a single file from the Files explorer over to an MVS Partitioned Dataset in the Remote Systems explorer to upload that file as a dataset member, or you can drag one dataset member or dataset from the Remote Systems to the Files explorer.
   - *Limited MVS support*: This technology preview and its Remote Systems explorer focuses on Partitioned Datasets.
 Other dataset formats such as Physical Sequential or Partitioned Dataset Extended to store COBOL files need to be accessed via the Zowe CLI at the moment.
-  - *Remote Systems explorer refresh*: The Remote Systems explorer does not always refresh correctly when its contents changed or other users and tools made changes from the outside.
-Use the Refresh icon frequently to reload the entire tree to see missing updates or incorrect lists of members.
-Sometimes you just need to refresh twice or reload the browser page.
-  - *Only one Zowe Connection*: Currently, you should only create one Zowe connection to a z/OS host in the user preferences.
-The Remote Systems Explorer is designed to work with an entire array of different connections, but a defect currently prevents this from working correctly.
+Some datasets can be opened a text files if they contain valid content.
   - *Compile and Run*: all these operations need to be executed via the Zowe CLI as no UI operations are available, yet.
   - *Debug*: although you see the Debug menu included into the IDE, it is not hooked up to z/OS, yet.
 We plan to add that in the future.
   - *No support for COBOL Libraries*: We do support a visual presentation of included copybooks by showing their contents in  rich hovers inside program files.
 This is done by providing a list of locations in the Preferences editor.
 The ability to define named libraries is currently missing.
   - *Copybook file changes not refreshed in the browser*: When you edit a copybook the rich hovers in other open program files will not be refreshed immediately.
 Close and open the program file to accomplish that or reload the entire browser.
   - *No LSP support for Copybooks and JCL*: When you open copybooks or JCL file, i.e. files with a .cpy or .jcl extension, syntax highlighting will be enabled, but no additional Language Server capabilities will be available for these files, yet.
-This means you will see no contents in the Outline view, Ctrl+Space will only show code templates, but no syntactical completions, many context menu options will be disabled, etc. As copybooks are incomplete COBOL programs we will need to add special support for them in the future.
+This means you will see no contents in the Outline view, Ctrl+Space will only show code templates, but no syntactical completions, many context menu options will be disabled, etc.

+# What's New

+In this minor hotfix release 0.1.1 of the Technology Preview 1 we added and fixed the following items:

+- Expanded drag-and-drop support: You can now drag items from the Remote Systems explorer to your local workspace.
+Either drag a dataset member or an entire dataset over to the Files view to copy these as files.
+- You can now open non-partitioned datasets in the editor as well.
+Please, limit this use case to datasets with text content only.
+- Partitioned datasets without members now show an `Empty Dataset` label.
+- The Remote Systems view can now be toggled, i.e. closed and reopened.
+- Improved loading animation for MVS operations: when you upload and download files the icon in the Remote Systems explorer animates correctly letting you know that an operation is in progress.
+- Added simple MVS name validations in dialogs.
+- Added new more readable file icons for COBOL and JCL.
+- Added additional Outline view icons.
+- Fixed various bugs in presenting and ordering MVS datasets and members correctly.
+- Fixed the sample JCL to work on more system configurations.
+- Fixed the link in the Help menu for the Wazi Community.
+- Updated this tutorial with additional steps explaining the new features as well as refinements of the previous steps.

 # Installation of the Docker image